Skip to content

 source = "https://cli.sentry.dev"

-# Wildcard: all skills from a repo
+# Wildcard: all skills under one repo subdirectory

 [[skills]]